Exceptional Progression

 Some of the factors that will be considered when the Panel are assessing your application are:

-• Excellent performance throughout the previous academic year which is evidenced in both your LSE For You class registers and departmental recommendation.
+• Excellent performance throughout the previous academic year which is evidenced in both your Student LSE For You class registers and departmental recommendation.

 • Good attendance and coursework submission record of at least 80% in the failed courses.